7 Biggest Money Mistakes New Business Owners Make

 Immediately Making Big Purchases for the Business

-When you start a new business, it’s understandable to want all the best new laptops, a flashy website, trendy office, best-in-class software and highly talented staff to help grow the company.
+When you start a new business, it’s understandable to want all the best new laptops, a flashy website, trendy office, best-in-class software, and highly talented staff to help grow the company.

 However, if you’re itching to make major purchases (even if they feel like investments) near the beginning of your business, think these decisions over very carefully.
 Some expenses like building a website or attending an industry trade show will be mandatory depending upon the type of business you're starting, but you need always to ask yourself if the expense in question is going to help you generate more revenue in the short-term.

 Other expenses such as luxurious parties, team-building trips, and frivolous electronics that aren't essential to the growth of your company offer very little value to your bottom line.
-If you can’t afford a paid subscription to a popular CRM platform, go for a free or less expensive alternative.
+If you can’t afford a paid subscription to a popular CRM platform, go for a free or use a less expensive alternative.
 Make do with the absolute bare minimum.
 If hiring regular staff is out of reach, look for talented freelancers on platforms like LinkedIn ProFinder or Upwork.
 Grow your business first and accumulate a higher level of disposable cash before spending on the “nice-to-haves.”

-Making Large Personal Purchases (Like a Car)
+Making Large Personal Purchases

 Even if you've separated your personal and business accounts, scenarios often emerge that force you to dip into your personal funds to finance a business need, such as an expansion into a new niche or a marketing campaign that promises to deliver a high return for the company.